 There was no other business apart from a thank you to everyone who has been working on BACPAR's behalf at a local or national level, as an enthusiastic member or as part of a committee or working group.
-AN INTRODUCTION TO OUR NEW OFFICERS AND REGIONAL REPRESENTATIVES EDUCATION OFFICER (JOINT) - Grace Fergusson

-Grace has been working as a Physiotherapist in the NHS since 2013.
-She has always had a passion for rehabilitating those with an amputation or limb absence; and currently works at WestMARC, the largest limb-fitting centre in Scotland.
-At present Grace is developing her role in the upper limb prosthetic service and is collaborating with prosthetists and OTs to ensure users of multi articulating hands and other devices are optimising their function and posture.
+AN INTRODUCTION TO OUR NEW OFFICERS AND REGIONAL REPRESENTATIVES service and is collaborating with prosthetists and OTs to ensure users of multi articulating hands and other devices are optimising their function and posture.
 As a dynamic member of the team Grace has brought her love and knowledge of Pilates into the prosthetic service and completed all 3 levels of the APPI Pilates Course and has embedded this work into her daily treatments.
 She not only teaches better posture to the patients, but also the staff.

-EDUCATION OFFICER (JOINT) - Kimberley Fairer
+EDUCATION OFFICER (JOINT) - Grace Fergusson